 The first Scale-up Session, on 12 November 2020, was the opening event of the DM20 Design Manchester festival, featuring an interview with GM Local Enterprise Partnership co-chair Lou Cordwell OBE and a panel discussion, chaired by Creative Boom editor Katy Cowan, with Jill Adam (Louder Than Words), Debra King (Brighter Sound), Ed Matthews-Gentle (Creative Lancashire), Shirley May (Young Identity) and the artist Venessa Scott.

-An Access to Finance sector specialist is available to help businesses analyse their cash flow and identify sources of finance, while the Growth Hub’s Hospitality, Leisure and Tourism Talent Hub provides skills, training and recruitment support.
+The Growth Hub’s Hospitality, Leisure and Tourism Talent Hub provides skills, training and recruitment support.

 About BIPC Manchester